P-Pop Culture

 P-Pop Culture is the third studio album by singer-songwriter Karan Aujla in collaboration with Canadian producer Ikky which was released on 22 August 2025.
-The album has eleven tracks, split into 2 discs, and was released under exclusive license to Warner Music Canada and Warner Music India.
+The album has eleven tracks, split into 2 discs by an interlude, and was released under exclusive license to Warner Music Canada and Warner Music India.

 Background

 In 2025, Aujla announced his third studio album, P-Pop Culture, during his concert in Montreal, Canada on July 26, which was followed by a teaser release on YouTube, ahead of the release of the album's lead single, "MF Gabhru", on August 1.

 Release

 The album released on August 22, 2025.
-The album debuted at #1 on Spotify in both India and Pakistan, and #4 in Canada, while also taking the #1 spot on Apple Music in all three countries.
+The album debuted at No. 1 on Spotify in both India and Pakistan, and No. 4 in Canada, while also taking the No. 1 spot on Apple Music in all three countries.
 Upon release, all 11 songs on the album entered the Spotify Top 200 and Apple Music Top 50 charts in India, Canada, and Pakistan.
-In Canada, the project debuted at #3 on the Billboard Canadian Album charts with 12.4 million streams, marking the highest debut for a Punjabi-language album in Canadian history, a record that surpasses Aujla’s sophomore album Making Memories from 2023.
-In America, the album debuted at the #19 position on the US Billboard World Albums chart.
+In Canada, the project debuted at No. 3 on the Billboard Canadian Album charts with 12.4 million streams, marking the highest debut for a Punjabi-language album in Canadian history, a record that surpasses Aujla's second album Making Memories from 2023.
+In the United States, the album debuted at the No. 19 position on the US Billboard World Albums chart.